Cheap Car Insurance for 21-Year-Olds

 Having poor credit, which tends to happen with lots of student loans, will cause your car insurance rate to increase.
 Data from the Federal Trade Commission shows that drivers with poor levels of credit are not only more likely to file a claim, but their claims tend to be more expensive in value than drivers with higher credit.
 To an insurance company, this data signals the need for higher premiums in order to protect themselves.

 Because insurance is state-regulated, any time you move your insurance premium is almost guaranteed to change.
-Certain zip codes will be rated higher for what an insurance company might see as an additional risk for living there.
-So, if you live in a state with higher insurance regulations, such as in Michigan, you can expect your premium to be higher.
+Certain ZIP codes will be rated higher for what an insurance company might see as an additional risk for living there.

 Although turning 21 does allow you to be considered a more "mature" driver, you’re still considered risky.
 So, if you insure a vehicle with a high MSRP (i.e., more expensive to replace if you total it) or a vehicle that is capable of high performance or off-road driving, you can expect your premium to be high.
 If you’re looking to save money, you should consider picking a pre-owned moderate sedan or van.

-Although you can get a DUI at any age, now that you can legally drink, you should be exceedingly wary of getting a DUI.
-On average, a DUI will raise your car insurance rate more than $1,000 per year — which doesn’t even begin to cover the myriad of other penalties you will have to pay for.
+So now that you can legally drink, you should be exceedingly wary of getting a DUI or DWI.
+On average, a DUI will raise your car insurance rate by more than $1,000 per year — which doesn’t even begin to cover the myriad of other penalties you will have to pay for.
 Furthermore, your insurance company will continue to charge you with higher rates for any violations for a total of three years — sometimes longer.
 In California, you can be charged for up to 10 years for a DUI.
 It's worth mentioning that if you do end up getting charged, there are insurance companies that specifically cater to drivers with DUIs.

 If you’re in college, as many 21-year-olds are, you should consider the good student discount.
 The age requirements can vary, but most insurance companies still offer this discount to students in your age group.
 Insurers consider students with above a 3.0 GPA — or "B" average — as more responsible and generally safer drivers.
 As such, your insurance rewards your good grades with a lower premium.
 They will usually require proof of your grades every policy period.
 Combined with a defensive driver discount, you can save an average of $189!

-The logic for this is pretty straight-forward.
-If you’ve taken a professional driving course to become better at defensive driving, you’re more likely to be a safe driver — which is good news to your insurance company.
+The logic for this is pretty straightforward.
+If you’ve taken a professional driving course to become better at defensive driving, you’re more likely to be a safe driver — which is good news for your insurance company.
 Usually, you can take courses provided by your local DMV but consult your insurance company beforehand to make sure they will honor the discount.

 Your renters insurance covers your property and liability in the event something is damaged or you’re found responsible for certain types of damages.
 Some apartments and landlords actually require you to have renters insurance, which is a good idea anyway — it's useful and very affordable at around $150 per year.
 So make sure to bundle both your auto and renters policies from the same insurer in order to get a multi-policy discount.